DreamDevourer/austyle-theme/README.md

 4. Deploy changes to your Design Manager by pushing to the `main` branch of your forked repository

 Please reference the [_HubSpot CMS deploy GitHub action page_](https://github.com/marketplace/actions/hubspot-cms-deploy) and _[Setting up continuous integration with a GitHub repository using GitHub Actions article](https://designers.hubspot.com/tutorials/github-integration)_ for more information.

+## Getting Started
+### Using the theme with the Source Code locally

+1 - Make sure you have NPM installed on your OS, commonly Unix OSs like BSDs, Linux distros and MacOS already have NPM installed by default.
+On MS Windows use scoop or download directly from the source.

+2 - After that run "npm install -g @hubspot/cli" to install HubSpot tools globally.
+You also can install to just the current directory with "npm install @hubspot/cli" but **it's not recommended**.

+3 - Inside Austyle Theme directory run "hs init" and follow the steps.

+4 - Finally upload the theme to your CMS with "hs upload --account=<name> <src> <dest>" (Example:  hs upload --account=123456789 . "/my themes folder")

+FOR UPDATING/UPGRADING - Use this command to update HubSpot Tools "npm install -g @hubspot/cli@latest"

+FOR AUTOMATIC UPLOAD TO THE CMS - Watch your local directory and automatically upload changes to your HubSpot account on file saves with "hs watch --account=<name> <src> <dest>".
+Changes will be live immediately.